tukkek/torchlight2-AdventureMode/README.md

 Map drops are always relative to player level, with each higher tier being about twice as rare as the previous one - with a lower limit imposed to higher-level drops.

-There are only two scenearios where a level modifier is applied: at the end of a boss fight, where you are considered to already have "progressed" to the next tier; and to a set of "fall-back maps" in the shop, that act as a safety-net for players who run out of map scrolls or who have made a poor build choice and need to go back a tier or two.

 In 1.0, maps could only be acquired in shops.
 More recently, players should be able to fully progress through drops only, with the shop serving only an auxiliary function.

 # Planned features